Causes and management of exercise induced asthma

-You should treat exercise-induced asthma like you would your normal asthma symptoms, or an asthma attack.
-Try to remain calm, and use your reliever inhaler to relieve your symptoms, taking 1 puff of your inhaler every 30-60 seconds for a maximum of 10 puffs.
+You should treat the symptoms of exercise-induced asthma in the same way as you would treat your normal asthma symptoms, or an asthma attack.
+Try to remain calm, and use your reliever inhaler to relieve your symptoms, taking 1 puff of your inhaler every 30 to 60 seconds for a maximum of 10 puffs.

 If your symptoms do not improve, or you are worried at any point, dial 999 for an ambulance and repeat the first steps while waiting for medical assistance.